What to do if your vote is challenged on Election Day

 Find the correct polling location

 You can ensure that you’re headed to the right polling place with this tool.
-Or call your county election office to find your polling place and its hours of operation; you can look up your county’s election office contact information here.
+Or call your county election office to find your polling place and its hours of operation; you can look up your county’s election office contact information on its website.

 But the moment of check-in is where things might go wrong.